nawarhalabi/Prosodylab-Aligner/README.md

 ### HMM Topology

 You can - optionally - change the default topology of the HMMs used for all or specific phones.
 Before running, you can either edit the model/proto file which is used by default for all phones or create a new file containing an HTK HMM definition and name it exactly as one of the phones and this phone's default HMM topology (in proto) will be overridden by this files HMM.
 We provide proto with the aligner.

+### Bootstrap with Manual annotations

+In training mode, the user can optionally specify - using the (-tg) argument - a directory of TextGrid files named the same as the sound data provided.
+These files should contain alignment data and will be used to bootstrap the training at the first stage of training.
+This sometimes improves accuracy of the alignment.

 ### Resampling Data Files